risherlock/Helmholtz-Cage/README.md

 - [ ] Test the TLE parser
 - [ ] Test IGRF model C++ implementation against standard implementations.
 - [ ] Simple C++ Kepler orbit propagator.

+Most of the matematical models related to ADCS used in this project are maintained in this [repository](https://github.com/risherlock/ADCS).